uacaps/OptionsMenu/README.md

 ```
 (If you want to do further manipulation on the menu later on, don't forget to set it up as a property in the view controller)

 Menu Actions can be added easily as shown below.
 You can add as many actions as you would like.
-If there is not enough space to show all actions the menu will start to scroll
+If there is not enough space to show all actions the menu will start to scroll.

 ```Swift
 let menuAction1: CAPSOptionsMenuAction = CAPSOptionsMenuAction(title: "Action Title 1") { (action: CAPSOptionsMenuAction) -> Void in